KRISWIU/cs326-final-tet/docs/milestone2.md

   - type - **Required** string which indicates the type of operation on the key.
 One of "add", "set," or "remove".
   - value - **Required** string which indicates what value to set the key to.
 This should match directly how it should be stored in the database: eg., if the key holds an ID, this value should be an ID.
 If the key holds a link, the value should be a link.

+#### /users/{user}
+Changes the indicated property of the user to match what the user inputs.
+  - key - **Required** string which indicates property to change (eg. username, password).
+  - value - **Required** string which indicates what value to set the key to.
+This should match directly how it should be stored in the database: eg., if the key holds an ID, this value should be an ID.
+If the key holds a link, the value should be a link.

 #### /users/{user}/lists/{listName}
 Alters a list by adding or removing an artwork from it.
 Returns the list ID.
 Format is: